-Prague Microfestival (PMF) is an annual festival of the arts, combining contemporary experimental writing with art, film, and performance.
+Prague Microfestival (PMF) is an annual festival of the arts, combining contemporary writing with art, film, and performance.

-PMF is fully bilingual (CZ and EN), and presents readings by the best authors of contemporary experimental poetry and fiction.
+PMF is fully bilingual (CZ and EN), and presents readings by the best authors of contemporary poetry and fiction.
 Every year, PMF welcomes renowned and underground authors from across the world, staging them alongside film projections, music, performance and visual art, in a rich polylogue of artforms.

 PMF is also cultural innovator in itself, presenting MICROLAB, an experimental conference, for the first time this year.
 PMF will also host MICROSHOW, a pop-up gallery of visual artwork by invited artists.

-PMF is not only an experimental arts space; it is a place for people to meet.
-With growing significance on the European cultural circuit, PMF remains integrated with local Prague culture, as a friendly environment fostering dialogue between international poets and art-producers; and local writers, students, and members of the public.
+PMF is not only an arts space; it is a place for people to meet.
+With growing significance on the European cultural circuit, PMF remains integrated within local Prague culture, as a friendly environment fostering dialogue between international poets and art-producers; and local writers, students, and members of the public.
 Over the last nine years, it has launched the careers of numerous talented young writers, translators, and cultural organisers.

 For more on previous editions of PMF, visit our websites from previous years.

-Louis Armand – PMF Founder & IAC Director
+Louis Armand – Designer

-Marin Sinal – Volunteer Coordinator
+Martin Sinal – Volunteer Coordinator

 contact us at firstname.lastname@example.org